User670/U6QQBot/README.md

 # U6QQBot
 It is a QQ bot by User670.
-It has limited features, but per the Mirai framework licensing, I have to open-source this project if I want to provide features to other people.
-I don't have much choices.
+It has limited features,~~but per the Mirai framework licensing, I have to open-source this project if I want to provide features to other people.
+I don't have much choices.~~

+# Discontinued
+***This project is no longer open-source, due to Mirai actually does not require this project to be open-source.
+(See https://github.com/mamoe/mirai/issues/657 ).
+This repository is for archival purposes only.***

 # Deprecation
 ***This GitHub repository will no longer be used, due to unstable connection from China.
 Please use https://gitee.com/user670/U6QQBot instead.***